-The dollar threshold established by the Minnesota Historical Society takes precedence over and supersedes all individual applicant procurement policies.
-An exception to this is made if a grantee's procurement process is stricter than these requirements and is reflected in the grant agreement.
+As a recipient of state grant funds, grantees must comply with the procurement requirements according to the dollar threshold as listed below.
+The dollar threshold is based on estimated program/project costs, the ability for the program/project to be completed, and similar budget categories (i.e. personnel, equipment, supplies).
+The dollar threshold is not based on individual line items stated in the budget table.
+It is established by the Minnesota Historical Society based on the Office of Grants Management policy and takes precedence over and supersedes all individual applicant procurement policies.
+An exception to this is made if a grantee's procurement process is stricter than these requirements and is reflected in the grant application.